16th Dec 2021 |

 This part lasts for around 5 minutes.

-Part 2: Individual long turn – you will be given a card with a topic on it and you will have to speak about that topic for between 1 to 2 minutes.
-You will have 1 minute to prepare for this topic and you can take notes during this time.
-Some example topics may be:
+You will be given a card with a topic on it, and you will have to speak about that topic for between 1 to 2 minutes.
+You will have 1 minute to prepare for this topic, and you can take notes during this time.

 You will also get some extra details on your card to help you come up with some ideas for your short talk.
 You then may get some extra questions about this topic.

-Part 3 – Two-way discussion – in this section, you will be asked some more detailed questions which are linked to part 2.
+In this section, you will be asked some more detailed questions which are linked to part 2.
 Usually, these questions ask you for your opinion on a certain topic or situation.
-The examiner will not time your answers, but answers to part 3 questions usually have more detail than the questions you get in part 1.

 Let’s talk about your hometown or village.